In all likelihood, you’ve never heard someone at your local tavern say “Give me a Budweiser Peach.”

 Brewing beer with fruit is a great way to give it a distinctive touch.
 But it’s not as simple as just adding pieces of raw produce to your boil.

-If you follow the above guidance though you should wind up with a satisfying result, although it may take a bit of experimentation to determine exactly how much of which type works best for you.
+Follow the above guidance to wind up with a satisfying result.
+It may take a bit of experimentation to determine exactly how much of which type works best for you.